nanoframework/nanoFramework.IoT.Device/devices/Hx711/README.md

 var scale = new Scale(spidev);
 ```

-The scale class it's very simple to use and offers some configurations.
+The scale class is very simple to use and offers some configurations.
 Let's explore the most common usage scenarios.

 ### Taring a scale